 The Razer DeathStalker V2 Pro is a high-end, low-profile mechanical gaming keyboard, while the Razer Ornata V3 is a budget gaming keyboard with membrane switches that "click" to sound like a mechanical switch.
 Also, the DeathStalker is wireless and connects with a USB receiver or Bluetooth.
 The DeathStalker is a better choice for competitive gamers who need very low latency, while the Ornata V3 is a decent out-of-the-box option for beginners or those who prefer the feeling of a membrane switch.

 The Razer DeathStalker V2 Pro is a full-size, low-profile keyboard.
 There's also a smaller TenKeyLess version of this keyboard, the Razer DeathStalker Pro TKL.
+If you're interested in a low-profile gaming keyboard with an even slimmer design, check out the Corsair K100 AIR.

 The Razer DeathStalker V2 Pro has excellent build quality.
 The bottom part of the chassis is made of plastic, and the top plate is made of solid aluminum.
 The board is quite stiff and only flexes slightly.
 The low-profile keycaps are about half the height of most normal keycaps and are made of ABS plastic.
 Razer claims these keycaps are tougher than normal ABS plastic keycaps and resistant to becoming shiny over time.
 The legends are shine-through, which means the backlighting shines through them, making them easier to read in the dark.
 Unfortunately, many of the keys wobble somewhat, especially some of the modifier keys, including the Tab, Ctrl, Alt, and FN buttons.
 That said, this isn't as noticeable on larger keys with stabilizers.
 There are five rubber pads under the board and rubber pads under the incline feet that do a decent job of keeping the board in place on desks or mousemats.